nredick/mais-202/README.md

 ```
 pipenv shell
 ```
-*Navigate to the 'stone-classifier-webapp' directory and run the command: *
+*Navigate to the 'stone-classifier-webapp' directory and run the command:*
 ```
 python app.py
 ```

--The app is hosted at [http://127.0.0.1:5000/]
+- The app is hosted at [http://127.0.0.1:5000/]

 *The 'Stone Classifier' webapp is based on:
 [https://github.com/mtobeiyf/keras-flask-deploy-webapp/blob/master/app.py]*